 Utah left Black unprotected in the 2000 WNBA Expansion Draft, and the Miami Sol selected her with their third pick.

 She played three seasons for the Sol, earning the WNBA Defensive Player of the Year award in 2001 when she led the league in steals.

 The Sol disbanded following the 2002 season, and the Connecticut Sun selected Black in the 2003 Dispersal Draft.
-She played two more years in the WNBA, before hanging up her hi-tops prior to the 2005 campaign.
+She played two more years in the WNBA before retiring prior to the 2005 campaign.

-Upon her retirement, Black ranked eighth in the WNBA in career steals, and tied for 10th in assists.
+Upon her retirement, Black ranked eighth in the WNBA in career steals and 10th in total assists.

 In the third round of the 1999 WNBA Draft, Utah selected two-time ABL All-Star and All-ABL performer Adrienne Goodson.
 She posted averages of 17.5 points and 7.9 rebounds in her two-plus years in the ABL, playing for the Richmond/Philadelphia Rage and the Chicago Condors.